Devendhake18/Java-Assignments/Assignment_5_part2/README.md

 **Assignment 5 Part 2:**

 **Problem Statement:**

-Implement the generic Shapes class as an interface s so that we can implement concrete classes like circle, triangle, rectangle class from it.
+Implement Employee as an abstract and derive 2 classes such as NormalEmployee and BonusEmployee from it and perform the salary calculations based on the formulas  as per the excel attachment

 **Description:**